arhumzafar/twitterSentimentAnalysis/README.md

 roughly 6,000 tweets are posted each second.
 This obivously yields an influx of data to process which poses a problem since human sentiment analysis is not easily scalable.
 <br>
 <br>
-In this notebook, I'll try to look at the foundation of a sentiment analysis model that could be built to scalae which also takes in part of the text-cleaning process.
+In this notebook, I'll try to look at the foundation of a sentiment analysis model that could be built to scale which also takes in part of the text-cleaning process.

 <br>
 <br>